 These steps are in line with President Joe Biden's campaign promise to eliminate mandatory minimums, although it doesn't go as far as Biden promised.

-Congress began passing mandatory minimum sentencing laws in the 1980s, including one that Biden co-sponsored.
+In 1970, Congress repealed most drug-related mandatory minimums, focusing instead more on a public health approach to drugs.
+But then the pendulum swung in the other direction in the 1980s and Congress began passing mandatory minimum sentencing laws including one that Biden co-sponsored as a senator.
 Supporters say that mandatory minimums provide uniformity in sentences.
 Opponents say they have contributed to prison overcrowding and take away power from judges.

 "Prosecutors' use of mandatory minimums in over half of all federal cases disproportionately impacts poor people of color and has driven the exponential growth in the federal prison population in recent decades," wrote Alison Siegler, a University of Chicago Law School professor.